-The Model 5401A can provide excellent Leader clock performance using its temperature- stabilized internal oscillator, which exceeds the capability of standard Dante devices by at least an order of magnitude.
-While its standalone performance is excellent, the Model 5401A can also be "locked" to a variety of external signals for integration into facilities that include a central or main timing reference.
+The Model 5402 will also provide strong Leader clock performance using its temperature-stabilized internal oscillator.
+While its standalone performance is excellent, it can also be "locked" to a variety of external signals for integration into facilities that already include a central or main timing reference.
 Compatible signals include word clock, video reference, and 10 MHz.
 Word clock is a square wave signal that is often used as a timing reference in audio-only facilities.
-Several common word clock rates, including 48, 96 kHz, and the more-exotic 192 kHz, are compatible with the Model 5401A's sync input.
 Video reference ("sync") signals are found in most broadcast and post-production facilities.
-The Model 5401A supports the mostcommon video format/rate combinations including "black burst," bi- and tri-level HD, and several that are specifically intended for 4K applications.
-Industrial and commercial facilities often utilize a GPS-disciplined source of 10 MHz as a timing reference.
-This sine wave signal is typically compatible with the Model 5401A's sync input.
+The Model 5402 supports the most-common video format/ rate combinations including "black burst," bi- and tri-level HD, and several that are specifically intended for 4K applications.
+Industrial and commercial facilities often utilize a source of 10 MHz sine wave as a timing reference.